getgrav/grav-learn/pages/02.content/02.headers/docs.md

       tag: [foo, bar]
 ```

-Each level in the heirarchy adds two whitespaces before the variable.
+Each level in the hierarchy adds two whitespaces before the variable.
 YAML will allow you to use as many spaces as you want here, but two is standard practice.
 In the above example, both the `category` and `tag` variables are set under `@taxonomy`.

 ### Ordering Options